-Most of us are used to enduring year-end performance reviews where we reflect on the past year and plan for the next.
-In good years, we always have at least a few highlights that we’re proud of.
-For every success you’ve had, someone helped you achieve it.
-A client, boss, mentor, friend, colleague, teacher, relative, even a stranger.
+Most of us are used to enduring year-end performance reviews to reflect on the past year and plan for the next.
+In good years, we are always proud of a few highlights.
+For every success you’ve had, someone helped you achieve it: a client, boss, mentor, friend, colleague, teacher, relative, even a stranger.
 Taking a moment to thank these people who helped you is just a good thing to do.
 Don’t believe me?
-Go ask your mother.
+Ask your mother.

-Ever heard the saying “Your Network is Your Net Worth?.
-We’re living in the midst of a pretty volatile business climate.
-Competition is increasing, disruption is frequent and change is rapid.
-Despite these challenges, the demand and expectations placed on businesses continues to expand.
-Every employee at your company has a network that can help your business grow.
-From the CEO to the brand new intern.
+Ever heard the saying, “Your Network is Your Net Worth?.
+We’re living amid a pretty volatile business climate.
+Competition is increasing, disruption is frequent, and change is rapid.
+Despite these challenges, the demand and expectations placed on businesses continue to expand.
+Every employee at your company has a network that can help your business grow from the CEO to the brand new intern.
 Investing in a corporate gifting program can help each employee grow and strengthen their network.
 In return, each network can add value to your business.

-When you think about demand generation in terms of the capturing of business conversations with potential buyers, why wouldn’t you be willing to offer a token of appreciation for someone’s time to learn about your product or service?
+Do you think about demand generation in terms of capturing business conversations with potential buyers?
+Then why wouldn’t you be willing to offer a token of appreciation for someone’s time to learn about your product or service?

 - Never gift cash or cash equivalents (gift cards)

-- Keep gifts under $150 as most Corporate Policies allow for non-cash gifts of <$150
+- Keep gifts under $150 as most Corporate Policies allow for non-cash contributions of <$150

 - Affiliate your brand within the gift

-- Gifts of food are typically universally accepted in Corporate Gifting policies
+- Food offerings are typically universally accepted in Corporate Gifting policies.

 - Refrain from gifting in the Government sector

-If you’ve never gifted to clients or employees before, it’s likely client and employee gifting is not a marked line in your budget.
-The good news is that securing unmarked budget is often easiest in Q4, just in time to for a Holiday gifting campaign.
+If you’ve never gifted clients or employees, gifting may not be a marked line in your budget.
+Securing an unmarked budget is often easiest in Q4, just in time for a Holiday gifting campaign.
 You’d be surprised the impact a holiday gifting campaign can have even on a limited budget.
-There are many companies who specialize in delivering high-impact gifts at low cost points.
+Many companies specialize in delivering high-impact gifts at low-cost points.

 Is simply saying thank you good for your business?